 Born on February 19, 1948, in Birmingham, England, left-handed Tony picked up the guitar after being inspired by the likes of Hank Marvin & the Shadows as a teenager.
-By 1967, he had played with several blues-based rock bands, and formed a group (Earth) with three old acquaintances from his school days — bassist Terry "Geezer" Butler, drummer Bill Ward, and singer John "Ozzy" Osbourne.
+By 1967, he had played with several blues-based rock bands, one of which evolved into Polka Tulk (later Earth), with bassist Terry “Geezer” Butler, drummer Bill Ward, and singer John “Ozzy” Osbourne.

 Iommi’s musical career was nearly derailed prematurely as he suffered a horrible accident at a sheet metal factory, when a machine sliced off the tips of the fingers on his right hand.
 Depressed and figuring that his guitar playing days were behind him, a friend turned him onto guitarist Django Reinhardt (who lost use of two fingers in a gypsy caravan campfire accident), inspiring Tony to give the six-string another go, with soft plastic tips attached to the ends of his fingers.

 Shortly thereafter, Iommi received a tempting offer to join Jethro Tull’s band in 1968, which he reluctantly accepted.
 After only a single performance with Tull (miming the track “Song for Jeffrey” on the Rolling Stones’ never-aired TV special “Rock & Roll Circus”), Iommi split from Tull to return back to his pals in Earth.